meditationstuff/protocol_1/index.md

 “this is also in scope” “and this” ... "and this"

+like there's e.g. no second-guessing even when there's second-guessing because nothing is left out. so like generally (not always) all "negative" states are simultaneously in some sense positive states

 Another way to think about this is "there's always something [there] to work with"; "if you're not done there's never not nothing there" (but sometimes, often, if there's not much too do or you can still be tapped out for the day, you should go take a walk, or whatever!) see e.g. (<a id="daily-limits" href="#daily-limits">daily limits</a>).

 Eventually, sometimes, the *observation itself* directly *leads* to change, non-forcing-ly, spontaneously (but it typically doesn't *start* that way, closer to the beginning one's journey---there has to be lots and lots of structural fluidity for this to often be a viable option, but more and more....)--- cf. some instructions, techniques, practices work for some people but not others; but also matching degrees of freedom in redo-to-undo or smthg.
 In any case, there's sort of a reversal: problem dissolving / solving by making it safe to *not* know, to be wrong, to be stuck, to have no way forward, and the *knowledge of that as such, spontaneous attendance to that experience as such, is then how the system "knows" what to do next*, bottom-up, non-algorithmic, non-rule-based, not predictable in advance.